weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/typescript-v3.md

 )
 ```

-The client includes these headers in every request that it makes.
+The client adds the custom headers to every request.

-## Working with data
+## Changes in v3

-This section details the functioning of different data operations available in the v3 TypeScript client.
+This section highlights some features of the v3 TypeScript client.

 ### Design philosophy

 The v3 client interacts with collections as the primary way to work with objects in your Weaviate database.

 Your application code creates an object that represents a collection.
 This object enables search and CRUD operations to be performed against it.

 This example returns objects from the JeopardyQuestion collection.

 ```js
 const myCollection = client.collections.get('JeopardyQuestion');